quic/aimet/Docs/user_guide/examples.rst

 3. Run the notebooks
 --------------------

-1. Navigate to one of the following paths under the Examples directory and launch your chosen Jupyter Notebook (`.ipynb` extension):
+1. Navigate to one of the following paths in the local repository directory and launch your chosen Jupyter Notebook (`.ipynb` extension):

    - `Examples/torch/quantization/`